These Healthy Peanut Butter Bon Bons, aka “Copycat Reese’s Peanut Butter Eggs”, are perfect when you want a little bite sized treat.

 Where to Buy: If you have trouble finding any of the ingredients for this recipe, you can order them Amazon and have them delivered right to you door…and you’ll be supporting The Healthy Family and Home website at the same time!

-Tip #1: I also didn’t use the 1/2 cup of coconut flour from the original recipe but I start with only 1/4 cup.
+Tip #1: I always start with a 1/4 cup of coconut flour.
 Coconut flour is very dense and too much is not good.
 But you also need enough to make the balls firm, so it’s kind of tricky to get just the right amount.
 If you look at the photo above with the three naked balls, you can see the difference just a little extra coconut flour makes.
 The last ball is very moist and didn’t hold it’s shape very well.
 So I added a little bit more and it became a little firmer and then added a little more.
 The amount you need to add will also depend on the type of peanut butter you use and/or the type of sweetener you use.
 My suggestion would be to start with 1/4 and add 1 tablespoon at a time until they are firm and hold together well.

 Tip #2: I found the easiest was to coat the balls is to drop each ball into the bowl of chocolate and roll it around until it is completely covered.

-Tip #3: I didn’t do this, but I would recommend you putting the balls on some wax paper or parchment paper to make them easier to remove after they have hardened.
+Tip #3: Put the balls on some wax paper or parchment paper to make them easier to remove after they have hardened.